Bricktech2000/GPT-3-Conversational-Bot/README.md

 ## TODO

-- Detect speech and respond accordingly
+- [ ] Modify the Training data to either have long conversations or make short, snappy things
-- Make the responses sound like Grace
+- [X] Make the responses sound like Grace
+- [ ] Work with temperature to make it lively
-- Menu in discord to manage options?
+- [ ] Menu in discord to manage options?